 CT abdomen and pelvis with oral positive and i.v. iodinated contrast.

 Non opacification of bulk of superior mesenteric vein, predominantly the jejunal branches with thrombus extending proximally into the main portal vein.

 Circumferential mural thickening seen involving approximately 25 cm of distal jejunum with fluid along the mesentery.
 The venous channels are thrombosed while the arterial tree is patent.

 Mild free fluid in pelvis.
 No pneumatosis intestinalis.
 No free interperitoneal air.
 No air in biliary tree.

 Recent abdominal surgery is a risk factor for a hypercoagulable state within the body.
-Venous mesenteric ischaemia accounts for <15% of all mesenteric ischaemia and tends to present with vague symptoms.
+Venous mesenteric ischemia accounts for <15% of all mesenteric ischemia and tends to present with vague symptoms.
 With an intact arterial supply, manifestations will be less obvious.
 However, this condition still warrants surgical exploration as it could progress to arterial involvement and eventual necrosis.